coreos/docs/pxe/index.md

 gzip coreos_production_pxe_image.cpio
 ```

-Confirm the archive looks correct and has your `run.sh` file inside of it:
+Confirm the archive looks correct and has your `run` file inside of it:

 ```
 gzip -dc coreos_production_pxe_image.cpio.gz | cpio -it